JosephLai241/nomad/README.md

 ## Labeled Modes

-Running `nomad` in a labeled mode unlocks this program's full potential and allows you to perform actions on items in your directory tree very quickly.
+Running `nomad` in a labeled mode unlocks its full potential and allows you to perform actions on items in your directory tree very quickly.

 There are three labeled modes in which you can run `nomad`: